 A short history of the Estonian property cycle

 Estonia’s housing market was in continuous boom from 2000 to 2007.
 The average price of 2-room flats in Tallinn rose by 448.7% from 2000 to 2007, in Tartu prices rose 431.5% and in Parnu 440%.
 Prices of three-room flats were equally impressive, rising 412% in Tallinn, 481% in Tartu, and 471.5% in Parnu.

-Meanwhile owner-occupancy rates rose strongly, up from 85% in 2002, to 96% in 2004.
+Owner-occupancy rates rose strongly, up from 85% in 2002, to 96% in 2004.
 The rental market shrank from 12% of households (with 9% privately renting and 3% in social rents) in 2002, to just 4% in 2004.

 Then came the crash.
 Estonia’s house price falls in 2008 were among the biggest in the world, rivaled only by Latvia.
 Prices of dwellings started to fall nationwide in 2007.
 House prices plunged by 32.11% in 2009, after falling by 20.96% in 2008, and by 0.38% in 2007.
 House prices fell further by 5.88% (-10.57% inflation-adjusted) in 2010.

-In 2017, the number of purchase-sale contracts stood at 51,780 units, up by 9.3% from a year earlier and the highest level since 2006, according to Estonian Land Board.
-Likewise, the value of contracts also increased 13.5% to €3.24 billion over the same period.
+Demand is mixed.
+In 2018, the number of purchase-sale contracts fell by 5.5% to 48,925 units from a year earlier, according to Estonian Land Board.
+In contrast, the value of contracts rose by 5.5% to €3.42 billion over the same period.
 This only implies that fewer units were sold, but at higher prices

 Moderate to good rental yields